 Municipal Elections are held in odd numbered years.
 Municipal Elections do not occur the same year as the Federal Presidential elections.
 The election is non-partisan, meaning a candidate is not nominated by a party.

-Vote-by-Mail ballots will be mailed between July 20 - July 27 for the Primary Election.
-Each registered voter will be mailed a ballot with instructions.
-If you do not receive a ballot, you will need to call or visit the Davis County Clerk's office.
+Vote-by-Mail ballots will be mailed between October 12 - 19 for the General Election.
+If you do not receive a ballot, you will need to call or visit the Davis County Clerk's office (801-451-3508).

 |Jay Welk||(801)email@example.com||www.jaywelkformayor.com/||Pledge of Fair Campaign Practices|